benhsz/parless/steps-to-implement.md

 # Step 5

 Experiment with the list-like formatting: have `(` appear as `▹` (or similar shape) and have its closing paren appear blank.
+This only happens for a expressions formatted on a single-line that are also part of another expression.

 The conditions for this format are:
+1. `(` is not the first character on the line
-1. The first expression of the list is __not__ preceded by space or tab characters
+2. The first character immediately before `(` is a space character or an opening parenthesis
-2. `(` is not immediately followed by another `(`
-3. There is one or more expression formatted below it that __is__ preceded by space or tab characters
+3. The first character immediately after `(` is __not__ another opening parenthesis
+4. Expressions below it are indented to match its formatting

+If the above conditions are not satisified then:
+1. `(` is the first character on the line
+2. It is formatted below an expression that already satisfies the previous conditions

 So this